mkavulich/ccpp-doc/CCPPtechnical/source/ConfigBuildOptions.rst

 Such files are included with the ccpp-scm and ufs-weather-model repositories, and must be included with the code of any host model to use the CCPP. :numref:`Figure %s <ccpp_static_build>` depicts the main functions of the ``ccpp_prebuild.py`` script for the build.
-Using information included in the configuration file and the SDF(s), the script parses the SDF(s) and only matches provided/requested variables that are used within the particular physics suite(s).
-The script autogenerates software caps for the physics suite(s) as a whole and for each physics group as defined in the SDF(s), as well as for an API that the host model calls into from the (manually written) host model cap.
+Using information included in the configuration file and the :term:`SDF`\ (s), the script parses the SDF(s) and only matches provided/requested variables that are used within the particular physics suite(s).
+The script autogenerates software :term:`caps <physics cap>` for the physics suite(s) as a whole and for each physics :term:`group` as defined in the SDF(s), as well as for an API that the host model calls into from the (manually written) host model cap.
 At runtime, a single SDF is used to select the suite that will be executed in the run.
-This arrangement allows for efficient variable recall (which is done once for all physics schemes within each group of a suite), leads to a reduced memory footprint of the CCPP, and speeds up execution.
+This arrangement allows for efficient variable recall (which is done once for all physics :term:`scheme`\ s within each group of a suite), leads to a reduced memory footprint of the CCPP, and speeds up execution.

 .. _ccpp_static_build: